espnet/espnet/CONTRIBUTING.md

 ### 1.3 Recipes

-ESPnet provides and maintains a lot of example scripts, called `recipes`, that demonstrate how to use the toolkit.
-The recipes for ESPnet1 are put under `egs` directory while ESPnet2 ones are put under `egs2`.
+ESPnet provides and maintains many example scripts, called `recipes`, that demonstrate how to use the toolkit.
+The recipes for ESPnet1 are put under `egs` directory, while ESPnet2 ones are put under `egs2`.
-Similarly to Kaldi, each subdirectory of `egs` and `egs2` corresponds to a corpus that we have example scripts for.
+Similar to Kaldi, each subdirectory of `egs` and `egs2` corresponds to a corpus that we have example scripts for.

 #### 1.3.1 ESPnet1 recipes

-ESPnet1 recipes (`egs/X`) follows the convention from [Kaldi](https://github.com/kaldi-asr/kaldi) and may rely on several utilities available in Kaldi.
-As such, porting a new recipe from Kaldi to ESPnet is natural and the user may refer to [port-kaldi-recipe](https://github.com/espnet/espnet/wiki/How-to-port-the-Kaldi-recipe-to-the-ESPnet-recipe%3F) and other existing recipes for new additions.
+ESPnet1 recipes (`egs/X`) follow the convention from [Kaldi](https://github.com/kaldi-asr/kaldi) and may rely on several utilities available in Kaldi.
+As such, porting a new recipe from Kaldi to ESPnet is natural, and the user may refer to [port-kaldi-recipe](https://github.com/espnet/espnet/wiki/How-to-port-the-Kaldi-recipe-to-the-ESPnet-recipe%3F) and other existing recipes for new additions.
 For the Kaldi-style recipe architecture, please refer to [Prepare-Kaldi-Style-Directory](https://kaldi-asr.org/doc/data_prep.html).

 For each recipe, we ask you to report the following: experiments results and environnement, model information.
 For reproducibility, a link to upload the pre-trained model may also be added.
-All these information should be written in a markdown file called `RESULTS.md` and put at the recipe root.
+All this information should be written in a markdown file called `RESULTS.md` and put at the recipe root.
 You can refer to [tedlium2-example](https://github.com/espnet/espnet/blob/master/egs/tedlium2/asr1/RESULTS.md) for an example.

 To generate `RESULTS.md` for a recipe, please follow the following instructions:
 - Execute `~/espnet/utils/show_result.sh` at the recipe root (where `run.sh` is located).
-You'll get your environment information and evaluation results for each experiments in a markdown format.
+You'll get your environment information and evaluation results for each experiment in a markdown format.
 From here, you can copy or redirect text output to `RESULTS.md`.
 - Execute `~/espnet/utils/pack_model.sh` at the recipe root to generate a packed ESPnet model called `model.tar.gz` and output model information.
 Executing the utility script without argument will give you the expected arguments.
 - Put the model information in `RESULTS.md` and model link if you're using a private web storage
-- If don't have a private web storage, please contact Shinji Watanabe <shinjiw@ieee.org> to give you access to ESPnet storage.
+- If you don't have private web storage, please contact Shinji Watanabe <shinjiw@ieee.org> to give you access to ESPnet storage.

 #### 1.3.2 ESPnet2 recipes

 ESPnet2's recipes correspond to `egs2`.
 ESPnet2 applies a new paradigm without dependencies of Kaldi's binaries, which makes it lighter and more generalized.
-For ESPnet2, we do not recommend preparing recipe's stages for each corpus but rather using the common pipelines we provided in `asr.sh`, `tts.sh`, and
+For ESPnet2, we do not recommend preparing the recipe's stages for each corpus but using the common pipelines we provided in `asr.sh`, `tts.sh`, and
 `enh.sh`.
 For details of creating ESPnet2 recipes, please refer to [egs2-readme](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/README.md).

 The common pipeline of ESPnet2 recipes will take care of the `RESULTS.md` generation, model packing, and uploading.
 ESPnet2 models are maintained at Zenodo.